 Remember, only an optician who has examined your eyes can prescribe contact lenses for you.

 3. Can I switch from daily to monthly lenses?

 It’s quite common for a friend or a family member to recommend the lenses they wear, because they find them comfortable.
-As everyone’s eyes are different, a lens which is suitable for one person may not be suitable for another.
+But remember, a lens which is suitable for one person may not be suitable for another.

 4. Can I extend the life of or reuse my contact lenses?

-5. How do I care for my contact lenses?
+5. How do I look after my contact lenses?

-- Rub your lens on the palm of your hand.
+- Rub the lens on the palm of your hand.

 - Rinse the lens again to remove any dirt or bacteria.

-- Disinfection time will vary from lens to lens.
-You’ll find the recommended time on the package.
+- Be aware that disinfection time varies from lens to lens.
+You’ll find the details on the packet.